bodawei/jpegfile/README.md

     public class AddComment {

         public static void main(String[] args)  {
+           RandomAccessFile file = new RandomAccessFile(args[0], "r");
+           FileOutputStream out = new FileOutputStream(args[1]);

            // Read in the jpeg file
            JpegData parser = new JpegData();
-           RandomAccessFile file = new RandomAccessFile(args[0], "r");
            parser.read(file);

            // Create a comment segment to add to the file ComSegment comment = new ComSegment();
            comment.setStringComment(args[2]);

-           // Add the comment to the parsed results.
+           // Add the comment to the parsed results after position 0
-           // We put it after position 0 since 0 will be
-           // the marker for the start of the image parser.insertItem(1, comment);
+           // (0 is always the marker for the start of image) parser.insertItem(1, comment);

-           // Write out the new image (take a look at it
+           // Write out the new image
-           // with jpegLister.sh or your favorite JPEG tool
-           // or just cat the file to see the string.
-           FileOutputStream out = new FileOutputStream(args[1]);
            parser.write(out);
-           out.close();
        }

     }